-2.1 Definitions:

-2.1.1 deflection, n-the amount of downward vertical movement of a surface due to the application of a load to the surface.

-2.1.2 rebound deflection, n-the amount of vertical rebound of a surface that occurs when a load is removed from the surface.

-2.1.3 residual deflection, n-the difference between original and final elevations of a surface resulting from the application and removal of one or more loads to and from the surface.
+- 2.1 Definitions: - 2.1.1 deflection, n-amount of downward vertical movement of a surface as a result of the application of a load to the surface. - 2.1.2 rebound deflection, n-amount of vertical rebound of a surface that occurs when a load is removed from the surface. - 2.1.3 residual deflection, n-difference between original and final elevations of a surface resulting from the application and removal of one or more loads to and from the surface.